CyrusCce/creditcard_fraud/README.md

 ## Configuration
 Ensure your Python and Jupyter environments are correctly configured with all required dependencies installed.

 ## Models Used
 - **Decision Tree**
 - **Random Forest**
 - **Logistic Regression**
 - **Convolutional Neural Network (CNN)**

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Jupyter Notebooks Overview
+## Jupyter Notebooks Overview
-Notebook #1: Data Extraction & Exploratory Analysis This notebook focuses on extracting data related to credit card transactions and performing exploratory analysis to understand patterns in fraud detection.
+[Data Extraction & Exploratory Analysis]
 It includes:
 - Data extraction from various sources to create datasets.
 - Grouping and preprocessing of data, including PCA transformation.
 - Exploratory analysis to understand variable distribution and correlations.
 - Visualization techniques such as histograms, scatter plots, and correlation matrices.

-Notebook #2: Machine Learning - Model Building
+[Machine Learning - Model Building]
 This notebook explores machine learning models for fraud detection.
 It includes:
 - Implementation of decision tree, random forest, and logistic regression models.
 - Hyperparameter tuning to optimize model performance.